-The District carries commercial insurance for board liability, general liability, and student accidents.
+The District carries commercial insurance for general legal liability, student accident, and occupational accidental death and dismemberment.

 The District participates in the Arkansas School Boards Association - Workers' Compensation Trust (the Trust), a selfinsurance trust voluntarily established on July 1, 1994, pursuant to state law.
 The Trust is responsible for obtaining and administering workers' compensation insurance coverage for its members, as well as obtaining reinsurance coverage for those claims that exceed the standard policy limits.
 In its administrative capacity, the Trust is responsible for monitoring, negotiating and settling claims that have been filed on behalf of and against member districts.
 The District contributes annually to this program.